 Home >> Professional >> 3D-BBQ >> SPS Results >> Fixed target #1

-All processing was done on the samples from the .wav file acquired with an external USB sound card Sound Blaster Audigy 2 NX, giving samples with the maximum resolution of 24 bit and the maximum rate of 96kHz.
+All processing was done on the samples from the .wav file acquired with an external USB sound card Sound Blaster Audigy 2 NX, giving samples with the maximum resolution of 24 bits and the maximum rate of 96 kHz.
 I used the maximum rate to get as many samples as possible, but, since I had some software problems when dealing with 24-bit samples, I stored 16-bit samples only.
 I believe that this had no or only little effect on the results quality, since the signals had their own noise, present already on a few 16-bit sample bits.
 I checked and, as far as noise and interference are concerned, the card gives PERFECT 16-bit samples; no noise, no interference at all!

 In the foreground you will hear tones corresponding to the synchrotron motion of the beam and in the background - low whistling of the beam betatron motion.
-Since the betatron frequencies are above 15kHz, they cannot be heard easily in the original record.
+Since the betatron frequencies are above 15 kHz, they cannot be heard easily in the original record.
 For this reason I prepared versions of the record, which are stretched in time 4 times to reduce all frequencies by the same factor.
 The longer machine cycle helps also to follow what happens with the synchrotron frequencies.

 Headphones help a lot to resolve different components.

-Below are the signal waveforms: the left and right plots correspond to the H plane (L channel) and V plane (R channel), respectively.
+Below are the signal waveforms: the left and right plots correspond to the BBQ H plane (L channel) and V plane (R channel), respectively.

 Fig. 1H.
 H plane (L channel) signal.